Code-Institute-Submissions/milestone-project-162/TESTING.md

 <h3>Victory Overlay</h3>

 The victory overlay activates when the game is won.
 It was the last thing to build, and by this time, JavaScript started to be a friend instead of an enemy.
-It was simple to make work, things needed a bit of adjusting when starting a new game but it took me few time and freely flowimng code!
+It was simple to make work, things needed a bit of adjusting when starting a new game but it took me few time and freely flowing code!
 Finally!

 <h3>The cascading events in JavaScript</h3>